onflow/random-coin-toss/README.md

 >
 > ✅ Utilizing a commit-and-reveal scheme is important for developers to protect their smart contracts from transaction post-selection attacks.

-Via a commit-and-reveal scheme, flow's native secure randomness can be safely used within Cadence smart contracts when contracts are transacted on by untrusted parties.
+Via a commit-and-reveal scheme, Flow's protocol-native secure randomness can be safely used within both Cadence and Solidity smart contracts when contracts are transacted on by untrusted parties.
 By providing examples of commit-reveal implementations we hope to foster a more secure ecosystem of decentralized applications and encourage developers to build with best practices.